-The topography within 2 miles of Tromsø contains large variations in elevation, with a maximum elevation change of 1,982 feet, and an average elevation above sea level of 209 feet.
-Within 10 miles contains extreme variations in elevation (4,003 feet).
+The topography within 2 miles of Tromsø contains large variations in elevation, with a maximum elevation change of 1,982 feet and an average elevation above sea level of 209 feet.
+Within 10 miles contains large variations in elevation (4,003 feet).
 Within 50 miles also contains extreme variations in elevation (5,981 feet).

 The area within 2 miles of Tromsø is covered by trees (36%), artificial surfaces (36%), and water (17%), within 10 miles by trees (22%) and sparse vegetation (22%), and within 50 miles by water (43%) and trees (19%).

 This report illustrates the typical weather in Tromsø, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.